ElementAstro/atom-docs/src/content/docs/en/async/queue.md

 ---
-title: ThreadSafeQueue.hpp Documentation
+title: ThreadSafeQueue
-description: Detailed documentation for the ThreadSafeQueue class template in the queue.hpp header file, including constructors, public methods, advanced operations, and usage examples for implementing a thread-safe queue in C++.
+description: Detailed for the ThreadSafeQueue class template in the queue.hpp header file, including constructors, public methods, advanced operations, and usage examples for implementing a thread-safe queue in C++.
 ---

-# Documentation for queue.hpp

-This document provides a detailed overview of the `queue.hpp` header file, which contains the `ThreadSafeQueue` class template for implementing a thread-safe queue in C++.

 ## Table of Contents